 Aquarius is located in the region of the sky sometimes known as the Sea, populated by several constellations associated with water: Pisces (the Fish), Piscis Austrinus (the Southern Fish), Cetus (the Whale) and Eridanus (the River).
 It is not an easy constellation to identify because its stars are not very bright, but it can be found between the Great Square of Pegasus and Fomalhaut, the 18th brightest star in the sky, located in the constellation Piscis Austrinus.
 On a clear, dark night, Aquarius can be identified by the Water Jar, a Y-shaped asterism formed by the stars Zeta Aquarii (Sadaltager), Pi Aquarii (Seat), Gamma Aquarii (Sadachbia) and Eta Aquarii (Hydria).

-With an apparent magnitude of 4.04, Eta Aquarii is not very prominent in the sky, but it is visible to the naked eye in good conditions.
+With an apparent magnitude of 4.04, Eta Aquarii is not very prominent in the sky, but it is visible to the unaided eye in good conditions.
 The star’s traditional name, Hydria, comes from the Greek ‘υδρια, meaning “water jar.“ The Water Jar asterism represents the cup held by Aquarius, the Water Bearer.

 To observe the Eta Aquariids, however, it is not essential to find the radiant as the meteors can be seen anywhere in the sky.
 It is more important to find a dark location with a clear view of the open sky, away from any artificial lights.
 In 2015, the view of the meteors will be somewhat obscured by the light of the waning gibbous Moon.
 The peak is expected to last from the evening hours of May 5 to the early morning of May 6.